TriTue2011/tutorials/README.en.md

 **Use Cases:**

-- Get a quick overview of your day or week without opening the calendar app.
+- Get a quick overview of your day or week without needing to open your calendar app.
 - Ensure you don't miss any important events.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Fcalendar_events_lookup_full_llm.yaml)